'This Is Us' to end with a 'meditative day,' creator reveals

 The railroad metaphor was not in Fogelman's original plan.
 Instead, he said it was proposed by writer K.J.
 Steinberg, who had someone in her life with a form of dementia and who spoke of being on a train ride.

-'There were these kind of watercooler moments early in the show that were, frankly, a little unexpected," he said.
-As the show kept 'throwing to the future,' as he put it, viewers continued to thirst for answers - about Kate and Toby's divorce, Kevin's forever love and other loose ends.
+"There were these kind of water-cooler moments early in the show that were, frankly, a little unexpected," Fogelman said.
+As the show kept "throwing to the future," as he put it, viewers continued to thirst for answers -- about Kate and Toby's divorce, Kevin's forever love and other loose ends.

 Fogelman is circumspect about finale details but suggested it's the opposite of shocking given how much has been resolved for the characters.